MHubAI/documentation/documentation/mhubio/how_to_write_an_mhubio_module.md

    @IO.Instance
    @IO.Input('in_data', the='chest ct scan')
    @IO.OutputData('ags', AgatstonScore, data='in_data', the='agatston score')
-   def task(self, instance: Instance, in_data: InstanceData, out_data: InstanceData):
+   def task(self, instance: Instance, in_data: InstanceData, ags: AgatstonScore):
       print('input data: ' + in_data.abspath)

       # set the value on your output value